dataeducator/student_academic_success/README.md

     - Ex. students predicted to drop out but do not drop out

 ## Source of Data
-The machine learning repository at the University of California(Irvine) contains dataset for evaluating machine learning techniques.
+The machine learning repository at the University of California(Irvine) contains a dataset for evaluating machine learning techniques.
 The dataset used in this exploration is from this repository and can be found [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
 This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education.
 Using machine learning, this project aims to identify at-risk students early  and provide support to improve their likelihood of on-time graduation.

 ## Description of Data